wibb1/JavaScriptAlgorithumsAndDataStructures/Section-11-BubbleSort/Section-11-Notes.md

 [ "Steele", "Colt", "Data Structures", "Algorithms ].sort((a, b) => a.length - b.length);

 # Bubble Sort
-Not commonly implemented because it's ineffiecent.
+Not commonly implemented because it's inefficient.
 It starts at the first value (element 1) and compares it to the next value (element 2), if the first value is large than the second then they are swapped.
-Traditiional bubble sort then jumps to the next index that is greater than element 2 and performs the same operation until the end of the array is reached.
-The process then starts at the begining and proceeds through the entire array again until there are no swaps.
+Traditional bubble sort then jumps to the next index that is greater than element 2 and performs the same operation until the end of the array is reached.
+The process then starts at the beginning and proceeds through the entire array again until there are no swaps.

 There two ways to swap in JavaScript